 Collagen strengthens joints and ligaments and prevent injuries

 Daily collagen supplementation improves the strength and size of our tendons, joints, and ligaments.
 Studies have shown collagen supplementation decreases tendon and ligament injury rates.
-One study that measured effects of daily intake of collagen peptides on the structure of the Achilles tendon found a significant increase in collagen fiber diameter, suggesting
+One study that measured effects of daily intake of collagen peptides on the structure of the Achilles tendon found a significant increase in collagen fiber diameter, suggesting improved strength of the tendon as a result of collagen supplementation.

 Collagen prevents ulcers and heartburn